dotinceptionsai/team-aajk/README.md

 - Inside your virtual environment, run following commands:
     - `pip install -r requirements-ml.txt` to install dependencies for ML
     - `pip install -r requirements-notebooks.txt`

+Main notebooks:
+- An overview is provided by the notebook `notebooks/Walkthrough.ipynb`
+- Model is explained in `notebooks/performance_baselie.ipynb` .
+Other notebooks represent intermediate deliverable but may sometimes be outdated.

 # 3 📚 Folder structure